monika-pant/Namaste-React/README.md

 React will give preference to the render phase and merge the rendering of child component this wil optimise the lifecycle
 -->

+## Optimising the code

+- Following SOLID principles, single responsibility principal: one component is responsible for only one thing.
+- **Hooks** utility functions provided by react